-There are also non-religious events held on the islands that speak to the richness of the Azores cultural scape, such as the Maré de Agosto music festival from Santa Maria and the Festas da Praia from Terceira, when you get the chance to see "Touradas à corda", a unique event where bulls are released onto the streets and guided with ropes throughout the city.
-Another Azores tradition is the world famous celebration of Carnival, when masked balls are organized throughout the archipelago and the enjoyment and revelry enjoyed by all is unmatched, making this holiday a true highlight of the year for both residents and locals alike.
+There are also non-religious events held on the islands that speak to the richness of the Azores' cultural scape, such as the Maré de Agosto music festival from Santa Maria and the Festas da Praia from Terceira, when you get the chance to see "Touradas à corda", a unique event where bulls are released onto the streets and guided with ropes throughout the city.
+Another Azores tradition is the world-famous celebration of Carnival, when masked balls are organized throughout the archipelago and the enjoyment and revelry enjoyed by all is unmatched, making this holiday a true highlight of the year for both residents and locals alike.

-Emblematic Symbols of the Azores Culture
+Delving into the Rich Traditions: The Emblematic Symbols of Azores Culture

 There are still a few local artisans who keep this ancient tradition alive.
 Once you set foot in the Azores, it is impossible not to notice the beautiful blue mosaic tiles and intricate pottery pieces that adorn numerous buildings and can be spotted everywhere the human gaze goes.
-You can see more of the inner workings of these fascinating cultural pastimes during a visit to the Cerâmiva Vieira factory in Lagoa in São Miguel Island, where you will get a rare, upclose peek behind the scenes to see exactly how this tradition is being upheld.
+You can see more of the inner workings of these fascinating cultural pastimes during a visit to the Cerâmiva Vieira factory in Lagoa in São Miguel Island, where you will get a rare, up-close peek behind the scenes to see exactly how this tradition is being upheld.
 Another option is to book a cultural tour in Terceira Island to get the inside scoop and enjoy an inside look at the work of some local and talented artisans.
 Needless to say, all of the pieces that you will encounter are lovingly and painstakingly made by hand, leaving no detail unnoticed, resulting in true, local works of art.
 You really must see the ancient artistry for yourself in order to appreciate fully all that it entails.

 Another handmade craft that makes these islands unique is the embroidery of the Azores.
-Each and every one of these detailed, intricate pieces are literal works of art, almost like a portrait, carefully sewn instead of paint-stroked.
+Each and every one of these detailed, intricate pieces are literal work of art, almost like a portrait, carefully sewn instead of paint-stroked.
 The most famous of Azores embroidery offerings can be found in Terceira Island, where you can still have the exciting opportunity to visit a traditional shop and see actual “bordadeiras” (seamstresses) working.

 The touradas à corda is the most famous event held on Terceira Island.
 In fact, it is so famous that this thrilling, cultural happening attracts visitors from all over the world to come and marvel at the spectacle, or bravely participate.
 During the celebration, bulls are released into the streets and guided with ropes throughout the winding village roads.
 People have an immense amount of fun watching the brave men courageous enough to face the bulls.
 This is an opportunity for great fun each year, as the practice is harmless to the animals and safe for the people involved, yet still exhilarating to experience!

-Pilgrimages and Other Religious Celebrations
+The Soul of Azores: Pilgrimages and Other Religious Celebrations

-Back in the olden days, natural catastrophes were thought to be punishments sent from God to chastise men for any ill actions on their parts.
+Back in the olden days, natural catastrophes were thought to be punishments sent from God to chastise men for any ill actions on their part.
 This belief spurred the adoption of the practice of Pilgrimages in order to appease God and offer penance.
 The first pilgrimage is recorded to have started in Vila Franca do Campo in São Miguel Island after a disastrous earthquake in 1522 buried half of the village population.
-The survivors decided to build a church, and on every Wednesday (the day of the week the earthquake actually happened), the population started visiting that church on pilgrimages.
+The survivors decided to build a church, and every Wednesday (the day of the week the earthquake actually happened), the population started visiting that church on pilgrimages.
 This practice quickly spread throughout the other villages of São Miguel Island, and the time-honored religious tradition and ritual has continued even until today.
 These pilgrimages last a whole week, and men walk all around the island.
 Aside from this particular religious practice, practically every other popular festivity held in the Azores has roots that can be traced back to religious origins.